Wonshtrum/vscode-lizard/readme.md

 * A file cannot be scanned during editing.
 Lizard reads the file from disk, so you have save your changes which will trigger scanning the file.
-* Only C++ is supported *by the extension*.
-Support for other languages will be added as soon as possible.

 ## Release Notes